otmaneechchafyky/React-To-Do/README.md

  ### Install

-Install this project with:
+Install this project with by running:

-Example command:

 ```sh
   cd React-To-Do